stardustmeg/rs-tasks/how-to-husky/README.md

 <h1 style="text-align: center; color: ">How to...
-Husky</h1>
+Husky 🐶</h1>

 <p align="center">
   <img src="https://media1.tenor.com/m/RrVvn488K8QAAAAd/prancing-happy-dog.gif" />
 </p>

-#### This is pretty much the most basic guide to taming these mischivous Husky, but hopefully it'll give you a general overview on how you can use them.
+#### This is pretty much the most basic guide to taming these mischievous Husky, but hopefully it'll give you a general overview on how you can use them.
 Believe me, they can brighten your day and do so much more!
 Husky is awesome!
 And together with other tools can take care of a good bulk of routine for you.

 _You can always find out more in their [official documentation](https://typicode.github.io/husky/)._